 Self-managed Waypoint server: When you use the

 waypoint server install command,

 we automatically set up a default on-demand runner profile for you that matches the

 On-demand runner support can be implemented for additional platforms using the plugin SDK.

 Plugins expect to fulfill the SDK interface with the following functions:

-These functions are what will launch and stop the spawned resource with the task launcher.
+These functions are what launch, monitor, and stop the spawned resource used to execute the Waypoint runner code.

 waypoint task gives users more insight into the task launcher system and

 what Waypoint does with remote-enabled projects.
 Tasks are the operations that